Temperature and CO2

 • The red line shows the “Antarctic air temperature” over this same period.

-The two graphs show that the temperature has been high when CO2 has been high – over the last 800,000 years.
-Also, when the level of CO2 has been low, the temperature has been low.
+The two graphs show that the temperature has been high when CO2 has been high, over the last 800,000 years.
+Also, when CO2 levels have been low, temperatures have been low.
 The temperature and carbon dioxide levels tend to move together.

 Ice ages and low CO2 go together

 So, 20,000 years ago, the average temperature was about minus 5 C and the CO2 level about 180 ppm.
-This period is an example of a low temperature occurring at a time of low carbon dioxide.
+This period is an example of low temperatures occurring during periods of low carbon dioxide.
 During this ice age, half of North America was covered by an ice sheet up to three kilometres deep.

-You can see that there are about ten temperature peaks over these 800,000 years.
-These are inter-glacial periods which are short periods of warmth.
+You can see about 10 temperature peaks over these 800,000 years.
+These are interglacial periods, which are brief warm intervals.
 For most of this period, the Earth has been in ice ages.

 How scientists worked this out